ChainSafe/BlockRacersContracts/README.md

 This token is pretty simple, it allows for minting by approved BlockRacer contracts, the minting presently is to represent cars in the game, it has AccessControl to manage BlockRacer core contracts, this would allow a new version of the core contract to be deployed without affecting the assets.

-There are URI features for setting explict URI strings for assets instead of implied, ID based, this allows for futureproofing.
+There are URI features for setting explicit URI strings for assets instead of implied, ID based, this allows for futureproofing.

 ### BlockRacers Core